smaibom/Tempus-Serva-Midlertidigt/README.txt

 To attach a codeunit to a entity from the designer panel: Entities -> <Entity to add codeunit> -> Advanced -> Codeunit.
 Here type <packagename>.<Class Name> of the code module to add.
 Attaching a codemodule to a entity use a class that extends CodeunitFormevents.

-TempusServa currently only allows for one selected dashboards for all users.

-To create dashboards go from the designer panel: Design -> Dashboards -> Click on